Amqp-prtcl/mineOS/docs.md

 - [X] add offline mode
 - [X] sanitize upon profile generation error (if generation fails on later stage (agreeing to EULA), dead folder will remain on disk -> Must remove it)
 - [X] option to zip and download backup
+- [X] add caching system for versions
-- [ ] add cahcing system for versions
+- [ ] add JSON config file for each server type (ex: manifest URL, etc)
 - [ ] add way of clearing cache (if possible per serverType)
 - [ ] auto updates -> auto check and update with the press of a button (just need to replace .jar file) (only present for modded versions)
 - [ ] add Bukkit and Spigot support (buildTools.jar)